1939 English cricket season: Immediate impact of the war

 The Third Test was the last match played at The Oval in 1939.
 Soon after war was declared, the ground was requisitioned and modified for use as a prisoner-of-war camp, but no prisoners were ever held there.
 Lord's was prepared for a similar fate but the authorities decided against it and Lord's was able to stage many games throughout the war to raise money for charity.

+Despite the summer-long forebodings, MCC had gone ahead with choosing a team of available players for the scheduled tour of India in the autumn and winter of 1939–40.
+The tour was cancelled as soon as war broke out, and many of the chosen players lost their only chance of representing England in Test cricket.
+The team would have been managed by Claude Rubie, and captained by Jack Holmes of Sussex.

 H. S. Altham wrote in 1940 about a visit to Lord's in December 1939 as "a sobering experience; there were sandbags everywhere and the Long Room was stripped bare with its treasures safely stored below ground".
 Having painted a bleak picture thus far, Altham ended on a note of defiance: "but the turf was a wondrous green, Old Father Time on the Grand Stand roof was gazing serenely at the nearest (barrage) balloon and one felt that somehow it would take more than totalitarian war to put an end to cricket".

 In the 1940 edition of Wisden Cricketers' Almanack, author R. C. Robertson-Glasgow reviewed the 1939 season and remarked that it was "like peeping through the wrong end of a telescope at a very small but happy world".